-It is 400 years old and it is alive!
+It's 400 years old - and, wonder of wonders, it's alive!

-Which baffled the scientist because trees, like people, must break down sugars to survive,
+Which baffles the scientist because trees, like people, must break down sugars to survive,

-Trees need branches and leaves to do that, and this stump has none, yet it is still alive.
+Trees need branches and leaves to do that, and this stump has none, yet, it is still alive.